-Hazine Gallery, opened inside the Kremlin in 2005 as Kazan celebrated its millennial anniversary, takes up almost the entire building of what once was a military school for young boys.
-Its second and third floors are dedicated to exhibits from the Museum of Representational Arts of the Tatar Republic, of which the gallery is an affiliate.
-That’s upwards of 11,000 items as of the project's starting date.
+Hazine Gallery, opened inside the Kazan Kremlin in 2005 as Kazan celebrated its millennial anniversary, takes up almost the entire building of what once was a Junker Academy.
+Its second and third floors are dedicated to exhibits from the State Museum of Fine Arts of the Republic of Tatarstan, of which the gallery is an affiliate.
+That is upwards of 11,000 items as of the project's starting date.
 The first floor is occupied by exhibition spaces.
-On display at Hazine Gallery are works in different genres (painting, sculpture, graphics, folk arts and crafts), created by regional artists within the period of a hundred-plus years.
-One will find here the works of Nikolai Feshin, who is in high esteem as a Russian impressionist and modern art classic, paintings by Tatar classic Baki Urmanche, who worked as a miner, then a teacher, and was a political prisoner in Stalin's GULAG, and by devout Socialist Realist Kharis Yakupov.
+On display at Hazine Art Gallery are works in different genres (painting, sculpture, graphics, folk arts and crafts), created by regional artists within the period of a hundred-plus years.
+One will find here the works of Nikolay Feshin, who is in high esteem as a Russian impressionist and modern art classic, paintings by Tatar classic Baki Urmanche, who worked as a miner, then a teacher, and was a political prisoner in Stalin's Gulag, and by devout Socialist Realist Kharis Yakupov.

-The military school was built in 1836 to the drawings of Pyotr Pyatnitsky, but was initially a school for military cantonists before becoming a cadet school in the late 19th century.
+The Junker Academy was built in 1836 to the drawings of Pyotr Pyatnitsky, but was initially a school for military cantonists before becoming a cadet school in the late 19th century.
 A military garrison was quartered here following the 1917 Revolution.